 The RTH-SPC invites applications for funding all year round.
 Applications should be submitted through the Innovation and Technology Commission Funding Administrative System.
 Please read the "RTH-SPC Application Guide" before submitting an application.

 The applicant company should ensure that the talent selection process is open, fair and without prejudice to any candidates.
 To avoid conflict of interest, in selecting a research talent, the applicant company must not engage a research talent who is the proprietor, partner, shareholder or management of the applicant company or their relatives.
 The applicant company or any person/staff authorised by the applicant company to handle or in any way to be involved in the selection process should declare that they have no actual or potential conflict of interest; or otherwise should not participate in the selection process.

 Yes.
 Any non-local research talents who are eligible under the RTH, including those admitted under TechTAS, can benefit from the RTH.
-The concerned talent must possess a bachelor／master degree awarded by a local university or a doctoral degree from either a local university or a well-recognised non-local institution.
-The degree obtained should be in a STEM-related discipline.
+The concerned talent must possess a bachelor degree (including top-up bachelor degree), a master degree or a doctoral degree of a Science, Technology, Engineering and Mathematics ("STEM")-related discipline awarded by either a local university or a well-recognised non-local institution, or jointly awarded by a local university together with a non-local university.

 No. The research talent being engaged should assist in the R&D work of the funded project on a full-time basis.
 The applicant company should comply with the relevant legislative requirements concerning the employment of the talent.